 otherwise, and show the losses that they have incurred.
 Most wrongful death

 claims which are asserted by claimants and handled by a lawyer in the state of

 Hawaii arise as the result of

-negligence claims (failure to exercise appropriate care situations); strict
+negligence claims (failure to exercise appropriate care situations); other causes, such

 liability make up only a small portion of wrongful death claims.

 catastrophic injury claims arise.
 These include car accidents, other motor

 vehicle accidents, product defect accidents, construction accidents,

 wrongful death, drunk drivers, injuries from falls, electrical accidents,

 burn accidents, elevator accidents, medical malpractice, other